 If you enjoy learning this way, take it a step further with FluentU.

 You’ll get interactive subtitles, vocabulary lists and tailor-made flashcard decks to help you learn actively while watching your favorite videos.
 While you watch and listen, you can tap the subtitles for a definition and native pronunciation of any word.
 The video will automatically pause, making it super simple to boost your listening and reading skills simultaneously in a focused way.

 Plus, since this video content is stuff that native Russian speakers actually watch, you’ll get the opportunity to learn real Russian—the way it’s spoken in modern life.

-As you continue advancing in your Russian studies, FluentU keeps track of all the grammar and vocabulary that you’ve been learning.
-It uses your viewed videos and mastered language lessons to recommend more useful videos and give you a 100% personalized experience.
+As you continue advancing in your Russian studies, FluentU keeps track of all the grammar and vocabulary that you’ve been learning, so you can easily chart your progress and knowledge acquisition.
 Start exploring the FluentU video library for free with a 15-day trial.